Inwerpsel/use-theme-editor/docs/USAGE.md

 This is just a very quick implementation that puts the info in the title attribute.
 So it's not very user-friendly, but it's better than nothing for now :).
 This will be made more robust in a future iteration.

+### Copying a theme on the server

+Just type something else in the theme name field, and upload it as a new theme.

 ## Known limitations/bugs

 There are no known issues that prevent it from being unusable, but given this is an early version, there's a few things